 - we expect an increase in personal responsibility, self-discipline and acceptance of diversity;

 - There may be greater consequences for inappropriate behaviour as students get older, reflecting these increased expectations.

-The severity and frequency of unacceptable conduct as well as the age and maturity of students is considered in determining appropriate disciplinary action:
+The severity and frequency of unacceptable conduct as well as the age, maturity and special needs of students is considered in determining appropriate disciplinary action:

 - responses to unacceptable conduct are pre-planned, fair, and consistent, while reflective of the particular circumstances of each individual case;